 Terlingua Ranch Lodge

 If you are looking for a budget place, Terlingua Ranch Lodge gets decent reviews.
-It is located in Terlingua, so it is not far from the entrance into Big Bend National Park and you will have easy access to restaurants, a grocery store, and a gas station.
+It is a 45-minute drive (a portion of which is unpaved) to the center of Terlingua and the west entrance into Big Bend National Park.
+So, plan accordingly if you want to make use of the restaurants, grocery store, and gas station located in the heart of Terlingua.

 Inside the Park